jrdooley/jlib/README.md

 # jlib
-Library of handy Pure Data abstractions
+A library of handy Pure Data abstractions